isomerpages/moe-ast-moehc/_school-histories/Schools/Pei Chun Public School.md

 After the completion of PRIME upgrading in 2001, the school moved to its present location at Toa Payoh Lorong 7.
 The school was selected to be the South Zone Centre of Excellence for Chinese Language in 2005 and the South Zone Centre of Excellence for Sports in 2007.

-From 2017 to 2019, the school undergone the PERI upgrading so as to better support the holistic development of its students.
-In 2018, the school celebrated its 85th anniversary at the holding site, at 580 Toa Payoh East.
-The school returned to Toa Payoh Lorong 7 in 2019 and became a single-session school in 2020.
+From 2017 to 2019,&nbsp;the school&nbsp;undergone the PERI upgrading so as to better support the holistic development of its students.
+In 2018, the school celebrated its 85th anniversary&nbsp;at the holding site, at 580 Toa Payoh East.
+The school&nbsp;returned&nbsp;to Toa Payoh Lorong 7 in 2019 and became a single-session school in 2020.

 Principals:<br>
 \- 林明卿 (1933–1934)<br>